ros-navigation/navigation2/nav2_bt_navigator/README.md

 #### Halting recoveries on navigation goal (Preemption reference design)
-In general, the recovery behaviours should be halted when the navigation goal is preempted.
-In the default tree in the stack, this behaviour is accomplished using a condition node checking the global navigation goal and a reactive fallback controll node:
+In general, the recovery behaviours and any other long running process should be stopped when the navigation goal is issued (e.g. preemption).
+In the default tree in the stack, this behaviour is accomplished using a condition node checking the global navigation goal and a reactive fallback controller node:

 <p align="center">
 <img src="./doc/recovery_w_goal_updated.png" title="" width="40%">